 It is the home owners responsibility to keep meters visible and accessible at all times.
 Please do not bury the meter box with bark mulch or dirt if you build a garden around it.
 Also, if you choose to build a garden around the meter box, please be aware that the meter reader may have to walk through the garden to gain proper access for reading.
-If the meter reader needs to spend time clearing bush and grass from around your meter box you may be subjec to charges for time required to locate and clear around the box.
+If the meter reader needs to spend time clearing bush and grass from around your meter box you may be subject to charges for time required to locate and clear around the box.
+Charges will also apply if the meter box is no longer at the same grade as your property due to landscaping.
 We thank you for your cooperation in keeping the boxes visible and accessible.

-Meter Reading is carried out by the District every two months (on or about February 15, April 15, June 15, August 15, October 15, and December 15th), and bills are sent out before the end of the same month.
+Meter Reading is carried out by the District every two months (February, April, June, August, October, and December), and bills are sent out mid-month of the same month.
 If you have any reason to read your own meter you should know the following:

 STEP 1 Locate your meter box, generally found towards the front of a property, near the street.
 In newer subdivisions meter boxes are generally located at the centre of lot.
 It is generally housed in a green plastic box with a black lid usually marked "water".
 Remove the lid by using a tool such as a large screwdriver.
 Insert the tool into side of the lid and gently pry the lid up.
 Be careful here there are wires attached to the meter from the lid.